.png)

 Director Human Resources

-Econzi Musa
+Econzi Benjamin

 Proudest Gardening Moment: "Taking plant clippings from my home, and spreading them throughout my office building.
 In recent times it would be this Dracaena plant I named Roots in the picture; it was nearly dead a year ago when I purchased it at a discounted price.
 She's quite happy and growing these days."